Hempsted Playgroup and Toddlers

 Your child should not attend if they display any symptoms (new persistent cough or high temperature).

-We will follow the advice of Public Health with regards to:
+We will follow the advice of UKHSA with regards to:

 Individuals developing COVID-19 symptoms or testing positive.